 Economic cooperation

 The mutual high-level visits, various trade promotion platforms and mechanisms, as well as diverse economic events contribute to boosting bilateral economic-trade cooperation.
-Azerbaijan continues its efforts to diversify the economy, develop non-oil sector, advance economic clusters and improve export structure, as well as promote Alat Free Economic Zone, “Made in Azerbaijan” brand, “Invest in Azerbaijan” and “Make in Azerbaijan” concepts.
+Azerbaijan continues its efforts to diversify the economy, develop non-oil sectors, advance economic clusters and improve export structure, as well as promote Alat Free Economic Zone, Baku International Sea Trade Port, Baku-Tbilisi-Kars railway linkage, “Made in Azerbaijan” brand, “Invest in Azerbaijan” and “Make in Azerbaijan” concepts.
 In this context, in order to achieve the country’s strategic goals and targets, Azerbaijan considers Korea as a reliable partner.

 The interest of Korean companies to Azerbaijani economy and products is continuously increasing.
-82 Korean companies are currently operating in Azerbaijan in the fields of trade, industry, construction and services.
+82 Korean companies are currently operating in Azerbaijan in the fields of trade, industry, construction, transport and services.

 The Offices of Korea International Cooperation Agency (KOICA) and Korea Trade-Investment Promotion Agency (KOTRA) function in Azerbaijan to enlarge bilateral economic cooperation.
 Since launching of its operations in Azerbaijan, KOICA has implemented several grant agreements covering various economic sectors.
 Numerous Azerbaijani officials and government collaborators have participated in KOICA’s capacity building trainings aimed at exploring Korea's development experience.